 Those land grabbers were backed by troops from the federal government.
 Trust earned by the Stanups and their just advocacy for the treaties meant that local support was split.
 Attacking while the tribe worked on a railway easement, those troops were breaking the law.

 The King County sheriff came to support the tribe in its resistance and arrested those troops.
 Peter was murdered in the dark of night, almost certainly due to his brave, legal defiance.
-Jonas died a few years later, a combination of old age and heartache credited for his passing.
+Jonas died a few years later, a combination of old age and heartache were credited for his passing.
 His final words are reportedly alki moosum (bye and bye I sleep).

 Together, the Stanups worked to build Tacoma as a community of communities.
 Their connections between peoples were a foundation upon which the city, county, and tribes exist now.
 Without Jonas, the rails that grew the port do not exist.
 Without Peter, the territorial rights of the Puyallup Tribe could have disappeared.
 Both are heroes who rose out of troubled times.